-Hello, I am a married Christian Mother now.
-I have one daugher born in APR11.
-I enjoy family time, Christian lifestyle, fitness/health, and pets.
+I am married Christian Mother, 55.
+I have one daughter, 10 .
+I enjoy family time, Christian lifestyle, and now tackling health issues.

-My HOBBIES: postal mail swaps, occasional pen pals, reading, occasional cooking/baking, Christianity, family time, bowling, card games (Euchre), etc.
+My HOBBIES: postal mail swaps, occasional pen pals, reading, Christianity, family time, health/fitness, card games (Euchre), etc.